algolia/autocomplete/README.md

 $ open http://localhost:8888/test/playground.html
 ```

-[eslint](http://eslint.org/) is used to lint the code based on [Algolia's configuration](https://github.com/algolia/eslint-config-algolia).
+Linting is done with [eslint](http://eslint.org/) and [Algolia's configuration](https://github.com/algolia/eslint-config-algolia) and can be run with:

 ```sh
 $ grunt lint